 Adding ENABLE_TEST_BYPASS=true in the Render dashboard enables bypass during the testing period.
 Remove it before official launch.

-Flutter Side: Make Bypass Button Handle Server Too
+Flutter Side: Make the Bypass Button Handle the Server Too

-Instead of just changing the UI step, modified to send an auth request with code 111111 to the server.
+Instead of just changing the UI step, modify the bypass button to send an authentication request with code 111111 to the server.
+Passing an empty string as verificationId takes a branch that skips Firebase entirely and calls the server directly.

 // auth_repository_impl.dart